osebas15/Tyme/WorkingArticle.md

-- make workable state for my burger/quick breakfast recepie add next functionality if multipick have options for start and done/next i.e if multi then class if single then object
+- make workable state for my burger/quick breakfast recepie add next functionality if multipick have options for start and done/next i.e if multi then class if single then object on done switch status to done rather than removing multi not done until all subactivities are done

-            remove canDoConcurrently if multipick then assume concurrency only need the first subactivity for multistep sequential activity
+            append next multi step to same spot as previous when order subobject use a function that goes back to first activity and checks that on multitask

             consider continuos task that are processed in the background

         show current activity